Minor Athlete Abuse Prevention Policy

 V. Undress

-Adult Participants must not change clothes or behave in a manner that intentionally or recklessly
+Adult Participants must not remove their clothes or behave in a manner that intentionally or

-exposes his or her breasts, buttocks, groin or genitals to a Minor Athlete under any circumstance.
+recklessly exposes his or her breasts, buttocks, groin or genitals to a Minor Athlete under any

-An Adult Participant must not request a Minor Athlete to expose the Minor Athlete’s breasts,
+circumstance.
+An Adult Participant must not request a Minor Athlete to expose the Minor Athlete’s

-buttocks, groin or genitals to the Adult Participant under any circumstance.
-Nothing in this section
+breasts, buttocks, groin or genitals to the Adult Participant under any circumstance.
+Nothing in this

-shall be construed to apply to areas of the body exposed while wearing swimwear which conforms
+section shall be construed to apply to areas of the body exposed while wearing swimwear which

 VI.
 Showers